-The following clauses will require NATA accreditation:
+The following clauses require testing at NATA accredited laboratory:

 - Clause 6.5 Weather resistance

-- Clause 6.6 Wind loading

 - Clause 7.1 Electrical requirements

 - Clause 9.1 Visible lighting flicker, and

 - Clause 11 Testing and Commissioning

 6 Mechanical and physical requirements

 The mechanical and physical requirements defined in MRTS201 General Equipment Requirements apply to this Technical Specification.
 Additional mechanical and physical requirements for equipment provided under this Technical Specification are given in the clauses below.